edose/bulletin2/README.md

 Worse, period is an extremely non-linear parameter, so we must fit it indirectly and approximately.

-Experiments indicate that when a LPV's period deviates from the historical by more than perhaps 5%, this can be detected.
+Extensive simulation experiments indicate that both modeling approaches below can signal a LPV's period deviating from the historical by more than perhaps 5%.
-As a side-benefit :each such deviant LPV star can and should be marked as a special target for observation at (at least) its next maximum and minimum.
+This has two great benefits: signaling a possible model inaccuracy, possibly due to insufficient or corrupted input data (previous observations), and failing that, the LPV star is marked as having unusual, non-periodic behavior and is thus marked as a special target for observation through (at least) its next maximum and minimum brightness.
----
----

-####Demonstration 1 of 2: Make an ANNUAL, STATIC LPV Bulletin table:
+#### Demonstration 1 of 2: Make an ANNUAL, STATIC LPV Bulletin table:

 _Code file util.py.
 Primary function: make_new_bulletin()._